 Then one night at Porto, they were to celebrate the eve of Saint John (which we also celebrate in Puerto Rico).
-Since downtown Porto was at walking distance from the hotel I was staying at, I asked if it was safe to walk to downtown at night.
+Since downtown Porto was within walking distance of the hotel I was staying at, I asked if it was safe to walk downtown at night.
 “Oh yes, don’t worry, it’s safe” was the answer I got.
 Incredulous, I asked other people, and always got the same response.

 And indeed, it was safe.
 That’s when I made the connection.
-No violence in TV, people behave with prudence, and its a safe environment.
+No violence on TV, people behave with prudence, and it’s a safe environment.

-Reggaetón /Trap , unfortunately, is full women derogatory songs.
+Reggaetón /Trap , unfortunately, is full women’s derogatory songs.
 Their popular and highly viral music videos are part of the problem.
-And I have no doubt that this shapes the domestic violence behavior in top of what has traditionally been a “machista” society.
+And I have no doubt that this shapes the domestic violence behavior on top of what has traditionally been a “machista” society.

-Why is anyone surprised in the increase of gender violence when one of the most popular musical genre is full of lyrics that denigrate women?
+Why is anyone surprised by the increase in gender violence when one of the most popular musical genres is full of lyrics that denigrate women?

 Nobody willing to Crack this Nut

-With the recent high profile women deaths in Puerto Rico, everyone is up in arms about attacking the problem.
-Politicians (quick to take advantage of a popular issue), community groups, newspaper editorials, they are all demanding something be done about it.
+With the recent high-profile women deaths in Puerto Rico, everyone is up in arms about attacking the problem.
+Politicians (quick to take advantage of a popular issue), community groups, and newspaper editorials, they are all demanding something be done about it.